Whittenton Mills Complex: History

-Recent history

 Several scenes from the movie Shutter Island were filmed here in February and March 2008.
 A cast of hundreds was needed to shoot the scenes, which portrayed a Nazi concentration camp.

 A flea market was established on the site in 2009.
 It operated until January, 2012.
 On January 31, 2012, current owner David Murphy of Jefferson Development Partners announced plans for a Chinese firm to invest $25 Million into the complex, as part of a proposed project to convert the 42-acre site into residences and businesses.
+However, these plans did not materialize.

+Demolition and redevelopment

+In 2024, demolition of the deteriorated mill buildings began to facilitate a $150 million redevelopment project by real estate firm Greystar.
+The plan includes 390 modular apartment units spread across ten buildings, with a mix of one-, two-, and three-bedroom units aimed at middle-income residents.
+The development will feature a 3,500-square-foot clubhouse, swimming pool, playground, a 0.6-mile walking and biking trail, and 1.5 acres of open space.
+Additionally, 10,000 square feet of retail space is planned to enhance commercial activity in the area.

+To support the project, the Taunton City Council approved a $16.29 million Tax Increment Exemption (TIE) agreement, offsetting costs for environmental remediation, including brownfield contamination cleanup and asbestos removal.
+In return, the city expects to generate over $19 million in property taxes and additional revenue from permit fees and retail growth over the next two decades.

+As of early 2025, the project remains in the permitting phase, with construction expected to begin by mid-2025 and completion projected for late 2027.